smsOrg/Tetris3d/ReadMe2.md

 > Survive as long as possible.

 ##INTRODUCTION
  > You can play tetris as real 3D Tetris!
+ >
  > And you will be able to use items such as switch block item , position of what falling down reset item, bomb which remove some layers item.
+ >
- > also you can play game from save point and save game on save point.
+ > Also you can play game from save point and save game on save point.

  * Program Lanaguage